argots/stencil/std/golangci-lint.md

 ## Normalize prefixes

-Note that golangci-lint does not use the v prefix for downloads, so we strip out the frist character.
+Note that golangci-lint uses the version tag without the `v` within the download url.
+So we strip out the first character.

 ```go-template